 Under the "mercantile rule" described above, unless expressly permitted, Retail Package Liquor Stores cannot offer for sale "items not commonly associated with the consumption of Alcoholic Beverages."
 This rule allows Retail Package Liquor Stores to sell items customarily used in the preparation of Alcoholic Beverage drinks such as nonalcoholic mixers, as well as some food products like olives and cherries that are commonly served in mixed drinks.
-Apart from a specific exception for single serving snack items, unless there is a connection to the preparation of alcoholic beverages, no non-alcoholic drinks or food can be sold in a Retail Package Liquor Store.
+Apart from a specific exception for single-serving snack items, unless there is a connection to the preparation of alcoholic beverages, no non-alcoholic drinks or food can be sold in a Retail Package Liquor Store.

-With respect to hemp as a potential mixer for alcoholic beverages, SB 494 makes it clear that the sale of alcoholic beverages containing hemp is illegal.
-Under SB 494, Retail Package Liquor Stores will therefore be prohibited from selling non-alcoholic beverages containing consumable hemp products since mixing them with Distilled Spirits would create a beverage that cannot legally be sold.
+With respect to hemp as a potential mixer for alcoholic beverages, the Georgia Hemp Farming Act makes it clear that the sale of alcoholic beverages containing hemp is illegal.
+Therefore, Retail Package Liquor Stores are prohibited from selling non-alcoholic beverages containing consumable hemp products since mixing them with Distilled Spirits would create a beverage that cannot legally be sold.
+This prohibition applies regardless of whether the Retailer holds a valid retail consumable hemp establishment license for authorized vapor product sales.